 How do I get started?

-- Create a blog on the MIS Community site – click “My Sites” on the top of the screen after you login and then click on “Create a Site”.
+- Create a site on the MIS Community platform– click “My Sites” on the top of the screen after you login and then click on “Create a Site”.

-- Use the following convention to name your blog so that it is easy for people to find you.
+- Use the following convention to name your site so that it is easy for people to find you.
 Do not put in any punctuation such as dashes or underline characters:

 - First initial followed by last name (e.g., jmis for Joe Mis)